tardis-sn/stardis/docs/physics/physics_of_stardis.rst

 Model and Plasma
 ================

-STARDIS breaks down the stellar atmosphere into spherical shells as shown below and approximates that the plasma state is uniform throughout each shell.
-We rely on the MARCS code, a code that generates models of stellar atmospheres, to determine the temperatures, elemental abundances, and densities in each shell.
-The existing TARDIS plasma infrastructure determines the rest of the plasma state, namely the excitation and ionization properties and transition rates.
+STARDIS breaks down the stellar atmosphere into spherically symmetric depth points as shown below and approximates that the plasma state is uniform at each radius or depth point.
+We ingest a model atmosphere from a third party such as the MARCS code, a code that generates models of stellar atmospheres, to initialize the temperatures, chemical abundances, and densities at each depth point.
+The existing TARDIS plasma infrastructure determines the rest of the plasma state, namely the excitation and ionization properties and transition rates of the plasma.

 .. image:: media/model_and_plasma-1.png
    :width: 500 px